2000maor/PCDC/README.md

-# Principles of Coding and Detection in Communication - Homework 1
+# Principles of Coding and Detection in Communication - Homework Assignments